AdityaBITMESRA/GSOC2024_INCF/README.md

 Institute database](https://github.com/OpenSourceBrain/AllenInstituteNeuroML/tree/master/CellTypesDatabase/models)

 The first step was to make a SWC loader file.
-This loader file is a Python module designed to handle SWC (Standardized Morphology Data Format) files, which are commonly used to represent neuronal morphology data.
+This loader file is a Python module designed to handle SWC files, which are commonly used to represent neuronal morphology data.
 Here are the key components of the loader:

 SWCNode class: This class represents individual nodes in the SWC file.
 It stores information such as node ID, type, 3D coordinates,